Left and Center: Katelyn circa, 1999

 Height and Weight: 2’6″ and 23 pounds

-Distinguishing Characteristics: White Female, Blonde hair, Brown eyes, Katelyn has a birthmark on her back near her left shoulder blade, her first name might be spelled as “Kaitlyn” and her last name just as “Rivera”, she might use the name “Katie”
+Distinguishing Characteristics: Caucasian Female, Blonde hair, Brown eyes, Katelyn has a birthmark on her back near her left shoulder blade, her first name might be spelled as “Kaitlyn” and her last name just as “Rivera”, she might use the name “Katie”

 Clothing/Jewelry Description: A yellow top, a pair of yellow shorts, yellow socks, and white sneakers with rhinestones or sequins on them